ahmedyasserays/microteck-networks-hack/README.md

 right click on the blue area then choose copy the xpath then past it in the script input how many digits you want to guess the password on

+note : this script is for learning purpuse only and i am not responsible for any illeagal usage